Classification of Lagrangian planes in generalised Kummer manifolds: Notations and preliminaries

 \subsection{Bridgeland stability}

-The notion of Bridgeland stability was introduced in \cite{BridgelandOriginal} for a general triangulated category.
-Here we only need the case of the bounded derived category of coherent sheaves on a surface.
+The notion of Bridgeland stability was introduced in \cite{BridgelandOriginal} for a general triangulated category and specialised in \cite{BridgelandK3}to the case of the bounded derived category of coherent sheaves $\Db$ of a surface $S$.
+We will write $\sigma=(Z_\sigma,\cal P_\sigma)$ for a stability condition of central charge $Z_\sigma$ and slicing $\cal P_\sigma$.